Determine optimal habitat conditions

 - On the Appearance tab, make the Distance_to_Roads layer 50.0 percent transparent.
 Turn on the Terrain: Hillshade layer.

-The majority of the area, in blue, is relatively close to roads, even a lot of the mountainous area.
+Most of the area, in blue, is relatively close to roads and a lot of the mountainous areas.
 There are very few areas that are exceptionally far from roads, indicating how widespread development in the area has become.
 The yellow areas, which are moderately far from roads, are more common, but still relatively scarce.
 Mountain lions generally try to avoid crossing roads, but when roads can be found almost anywhere, they often have little choice if they want to maintain their large hunting ranges.

 - Save the project.

-You've set geoprocessing environments to prepare for your analysis.
+You have set geoprocessing environments to prepare for your analysis.
 You also started your model by transforming your elevation and roads data into layers that more directly indicate suitable mountain lion habitat.
-Your other initial data layers, which show land cover and protected status, don't need any changes, so your data is now ready for analysis.
-Next, you'll build a geoprocessing model that will combine all four of your layers (representing each of your four criteria) and determine the most suitable places for mountain lions to live.
+Your other initial data layers, which show land cover and protected status, do not need any changes, so your data is now ready for analysis.
+Next, you will build a geoprocessing model that will combine all four of your layers (representing each of your four criteria) and determine the most suitable places for mountain lions to live.

 Build a suitability model

 Previously, you began your model to determine suitable locations for mountain lion habitat.
 All of the data layers you intend to use in your model are now raster layers that indicate favorable and unfavorable areas for mountain lions.
 However, your four layers still use four different classification and categorization methods.
 Distance to roads, for instance, is measured in meters, while ruggedness is measured in change in elevation, and protected areas and land cover use their own unique classification systems.
-Because of these differences, you can't currently combine these layers—that would be like trying to add meters to kilograms.
-To overcome this problem, you'll reclassify all four data layers to use the same classification scheme, based on favorability to mountain lions.
+Because of these differences, you cannot currently combine these layers—that would be like trying to add meters to kilograms.
+To overcome this problem, you will reclassify all four data layers to use the same classification scheme, based on favorability to mountain lions.
 In this scheme, each layer will have only three values: low favorability (3), medium favorability (2), and high favorability (1).
-Once you've reclassified all four layers, you'll create a new layer that combines them to show the most suitable places for mountain lions.
+Once you have reclassified all four layers, you will create a new layer that combines them to show the most suitable places for mountain lions.

 Add data and tools to the model

 Your model already has two of the layers you want to use in your analysis: Ruggedness and Distance to Roads.
-You'll add the other two layers, Protected Status and Land Cover.
+You will add the other two layers, Protected Status and Land Cover.
 Then, you'll add the geoprocessing tools needed to reclassify the layers.

 - If necessary, open your Mountain_Lion_Corridors project in ArcGIS Pro.

-- Drag the Land Cover and Protected Status layers into your model view, below the output layers for the previous tools.
+- If necessary, activate the model to view it and drag the Land Cover and Protected Status layers under the output layers for the previous tools.

 - In the Geoprocessing pane, search for Reclassify.